mr3project/mr3docs2/docs/quick/k8s/run-k8s/index.md

 ## Docker image

-We use a pre-built a pre-built Docker image available at [DockerHub](https://hub.docker.com/u/mr3project).
+We use a pre-built Docker image available at [DockerHub](https://hub.docker.com/u/mr3project).
 Open `env.sh` and set the following environment variables.

 * `DOCKER_HIVE_IMG` specifies the Docker image for MR3 DAGAppMaster Pod.